Engee documentation

 To use this parameter, set the Sensor array parameter to Replicated subarray and the Subarrays layout parameter to Rectangular.

-Grid spacing (m) - spacing between subarrays on a rectangular grid
+Grid spacing (m) — the distance between the subarrays on the rectangular grid

-The distance between subarrays in a rectangular grid, given as a positive real scalar or vector 1 by 2 or Auto.
-The units of measure are metres.
+The distance between the subarrays in a rectangular grid, set as a positive real scalar or a 1 by 2 vector, or `Auto'.
+The units of measurement are meters.

-If Grid spacing is a 1 by 2 row vector, the vector is of the form [SpacingBetweenRows,SpacingBetweenColumn], the first variable specifies the row spacing along the column.
-The second variable is the spacing between columns along the row.
+If Grid spacing is a row vector 1 by 2, then the vector has the form [SpacingBetweenRows,SpacingBetweenColumn], then the first variable sets the distance between the rows along the column.
+The second variable is the distance between columns in a row.

-If the Grid spacing parameters are set to Auto, replication preserves the spacing between subarray elements for both rows and columns when building a full array.
-This option is available only if ULA or URA is selected for the Geometry parameters.
+If the Grid spacing parameter is set to Auto, then when building a complete array, replication preserves the distance between the elements of the subarray for both rows and columns.
+This option is only available if the Geometry parameter is set to ULA or `URA'.

 Dependencies

-The positions of subarrays in the user grid, given as a 3-by-N real matrix, where N is the number of subarrays in the array.
+The positions of the subarrays in the custom grid, defined as a 3—by-N real matrix, where N is the number of subarrays in the array.
 Each column of the matrix represents the position of one subarray in the local coordinate system of the array.
-The coordinates are expressed as [x; y; z].
-The units of measurement are metres.
+Coordinates are expressed as [x; y; z].
+The units of measurement are meters.

 Dependencies